thacherT1D/webdevstuff/How_the_Web_Works/HTTP.desc.md

 }
 ```

-### Exercise

 Go to this [student roster page](https://fs-student-roster.herokuapp.com/).
-Your job is to add a student profile of yourself to this page.
-Notice there's no web form on the page.
-To add your student profile, you'll have to use a different user agent to communicate to the application through its **web API**.
+How can you add a student profile to this page without web form?
+With the server's **web API**, of course!

-Add a JSON object with the following key/value pairs to the request body.
+To do that, you'll need to add a JSON object with the following key/value pairs to the HTTP request.

 | Key     | Value                                     |
 |---------|-------------------------------------------|